friendly/heplots/README.md

 HE plot functions
 -----------------

-The graphical functions contained here all display multivariate model effects in variable (data) space, for one or more response variables (or contrasts among response variables in repeated measures designs).
-The related [`candisc`](http://github.com/friendly/candisc) package plots these in canonical discriminant space.
+The graphical functions contained here all display multivariate model effects in variable (**data**) space, for one or more response variables (or contrasts among response variables in repeated measures designs).

+The related [`candisc`](http://github.com/friendly/candisc) package plots these in **canonical discriminant** space, the space of linear combinations of the responses that show the maximum possible effects.

 -   `heplot` constructs two-dimensional HE plots for model terms and linear hypotheses for pairs of response variables in multivariate linear models.